Adaptive Mentalization Based Integrative Treatment & Mentalization Based Treatment

 These critical elements in a relationship are imperative to help create lasting change.

 A person’s ability to mentalize starts during the early stages of development, as a child develops attachments with their caregivers.
 Parents are tasked to recognize a child’s implicit needs and respond accordingly.
 The parent’s ability to recognize the child’s needs and correctly meet those needs are the first steps in developing a secure attachment with the child and the start of developing trusting relationships.
-Each of these interactions compounds to foster a stronger secure attachment and creates a schema for us to recognize qualities in others that can lead to new relationships.
+Each of these interactions compounds to fosters a stronger secure attachment and creates a schema for us to recognize qualities in others that can lead to new relationships.
 This process is imperative to establish a healthy support network.

 In each established new relationship, we increase our ability to understand the thoughts, feelings, and behaviors of others and ourselves.
 From these interactions, we learn nuances derived from people’s cultures and various upbringings, which provides imperative information when attempting to understand another person’s internal workings.
 This new information can now be used to understand the multiple meanings behind verbal and non-verbal communication.